-Sylvia Brown conducts research and writes regularly about this overlooked and underserved demographic, particularly Midlevel donors who earn between $100,000 and $2000,000 annually.
+Sylvia Brown conducts research and writes regularly about these overlooked and underserved demographics.
 She has identified a noticeable shift in giving behavior at $150,000 in annual income, a level considerably below the minimum considered “High Net Worth” and well below the earnings required for access to the philanthropy advisory services of private banks or consultants.

 Sylvia’s research shows that Small and Midlevel donors care deeply about their giving and are eager to learn how to be more effective – so long as this requires a minimal investment in time and money.
 To this end, Sylvia developed Smart Donors… Make a Difference, a simple, engaging curriculum to equip individual donors with tools to make smarter decisions.

 Sylvia’s research is of particularly interest to advisors of mid-size clients looking to improve their customer relations at minimal cost.

 As Donors Return to Old Patterns of Giving, Here’s How to Ensure Nonprofits Get the Resources They Need